nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/My Spark List.md

 - Why do you need to be rational
 - How to be rational because it is rational to be so.
 - How do kids think & how to talk to them
+- I respect you too much to not tell you the truth